Albertrrrr/HCS_TeamProject/README.md

 * Datagrip

 ### Run
-This project is based on Django REST Framework, Redis, and you should start the service with the following command.
+This project is based on Django, and you should start the service with the following command.
 #### Notice
-* You must ensure that your Redis service is turned on.
 * Your pip requirements are all installed.

 ```